Game-RL: Synthesizing Multimodal Verifiable Game Data to Boost VLMs' General Reasoning: Related work

 \section{Related work}

-\paragraph{Multimodal reasoning data construction} Currently, the data construction methods are mainly divided into two categories: human expert supervision and automated synthesis.
-Human expert supervision methods can be further divided into: (1) Real data collection: For example, \citet{peng2024multimath} and \citet{lu2021inter} collect visual reasoning problems from textbooks, but they are limited by the scarcity of high-quality data sources and the high cost of manual verification; (2) Expert labeling: For example, \citet{lu2023mathvista} constructs datasets through labeling by STEM students, but as the complexity of reasoning increases, the labeling cost grows exponentially.
-Automated synthesis methods attempt to break through the limitations of manual labeling and mainly include: (1) Model generation: \citet{lu2021inter} uses expert models to generate reasoning processes, but the results are limited by the performance of the expert model; \citet{gao2023g,shi2024math} uses a language model to rewrite existing reasoning processes, but it relies on the quality of seed data; \citet{he2024distill} obtains reasoning processes through distilling language models, but the reasoning of language models cannot guarantee correctness.
-(2) Program generation: For example, \citet{trinh2024solving} and \citet{zhang2024mavis} synthesize geometric reasoning data through procedural methods, but these methods are often designed for specific domains and have high transfer costs.
-In conclusion, existing methods cannot simultaneously meet the scale, quality, and low-cost requirements of reasoning data.
+\textbf{Multimodal reasoning data construction} Currently, the data construction methods are mainly divided into two categories: human expert supervision and automated synthesis. \citet{peng2024multimath} and \citet{lu2021inter} collect visual reasoning problems from textbooks, \citet{lu2023mathvista} constructs datasets through labeling by STEM students, but they are limited by the scarcity of high-quality data sources and the high cost of manual annotation. \citet{lu2021inter,he2024distill,gao2023g,shi2024math} uses expert models to generate reasoning processes, but the results are limited by the performance of the expert model. \citet{trinh2024solving} and \citet{zhang2024mavis} synthesize geometric reasoning data through procedural methods, but these methods are often designed for specific domains and have high transfer costs.
 Table \ref{tab:reasoning_datasets_cmp} provides a comparison of existing vision language reasoning datasets.